shafisterritory/astar-algorithm-for-path-planning/README.md

-A* Algorithm for Path Planning
+# A* Algorithm for Path Planning

-This repository contains an implementation of the A* algorithm for path planning.
-The project was developed as part of the Artificial Intelligence course in the Master’s Program in Autonomous Systems at Hochschule Bonn-Rhein-Sieg (University of Applied Sciences).
+This repository contains an implementation of the **A\*** algorithm for path planning.
+The project was created as part of the *Artificial Intelligence* course in the **Master’s Program in Autonomous Systems** at **Hochschule Bonn-Rhein-Sieg (University of Applied Sciences)**.

-The notebook demonstrates how A* can be applied for navigation in grid-based environments, which is a fundamental concept in robotics and autonomous systems.
+The notebook demonstrates how A\* can be applied in grid-based environments for robot navigation.
+This algorithm is one of the most widely used techniques in robotics and AI for efficiently finding the shortest path between two points.

+---

-Project Structure
+##  Project Structure

-Social_robotics.ipynb - Jupyter notebook with A* implementation and analysis README.md - Project documentation
+- `Social_robotics.ipynb` — Main Jupyter notebook with the full A\* implementation and explanations
-requirements.txt - Dependencies (optional)
+- `README.md` — Project documentation

+---

-Requirements
+##  Requirements

-Python 3.8 or higher
+- Python 3.8 or higher

-Jupyter Notebook or Jupyter Lab
+- Jupyter Notebook or Jupyter Lab

-To install dependencies (if requirements.txt is available): pip install -r requirements.txt

-If not, install manually:
-pip install numpy matplotlib

-Usage

-Clone the repository:
-git clone git@github.com
+Install dependencies using the requirements file: